Positive Punishment Techniques And Effects On Behavior

 - Talk to your child about problem-solving, why their behavior was problematic, and how they can do something different in the future.

-- Hold firm to your stated consequence.
+- Hold firm to your stated consequence when the child performs a certain behavior.

 - Hold your children accountable for their behavior.